The days of getting a free checked bag on every flight are long gone – unless if you’re flying Southwest Airlines.

 |Middle East & Africa||Free||Free|

 Whether you’re flying a Delta basic economy fare or first class at the front of the plane, you can always bring a carry-on bag (plus a smaller personal item like a backpack or purse) onboard.
-And it’s always free.
+And with Delta, it’s always free.

 Delta says these bags should be roughly 22 inches by 14 inches by 9 inches, which is a standard carry-on size.
 And unlike some other major international airlines, there’s no weight limit on your carry on with Delta.

-While it will save you money, packing into a carry-on bag will also save you time and stress.
+While it will save you money, packing into a carry-on bag can also save you time and stress.
 There’s no more waiting to check in your luggage or grab it from the baggage carousel.
 You don’t have to worry about the airline losing your bag anymore – it’s with you at all times.

-No, packing into a carry-on bag when you’re used to taking a 50-pound bag on every trip can feel daunting, but we promise it can be done.
+Packing into a carry-on bag when you’re used to taking a 50-pound bag on every trip can feel daunting, but we promise it can be done.
 Follow our tips and you’ll be a proud member of team carry on in no time.

 Check out some of our favorite carry-on bags if you need to pick one up.

-Fly the Right Route
+Fly the Right Route for Free Baggage

 You’ll always pay $30 for a checked bag each way for a domestic flight within the U.S. That same $30 fee applies on flights from the U.S. to Canada, Mexico, and the Caribbean.
 But on other flights, you may not have to pay.